Get Knowledgeable Advice From An Ohio Dram Shop Lawyer

 - They are injured on the vendor’s property due to their negligence.

 - They are injured off the vendor’s property after the vendor knowingly sold alcohol to a “noticeably intoxicated” individual or to a person under 21 years of age.

-The first scenario extends dram shop liability beyond traffic collisions and can involve any sort of accident caused by an intoxicated person, including slip and falls and intentional assaults.
+The first scenario extends dram shop liability beyond traffic collisions and can involve any sort of accident caused by an intoxicated person, including and intentional assaults.
 For example, say a bar owner was to overserve alcohol to Jerry, who is already visibly drunk.
 As he leaves, Jerry stumbles down a flight of stairs into Steve, injuring him.
 In this case, the bar owner may be held liable for Steve’s injuries due to his negligent service of alcohol.
 While many states extend these liabilities to social hosts, social hosts are generally protected from the actions of their guests.
 Instead, social hosts may only be held liable in the event that they should negligently provide alcohol to a minor under 21 who then causes injuries in a vehicle accident.

 Injured parties may pursue compensation for a wide variety of damages, including: